ssube/textual-engine/docs/getting-started.md

 the game loads.
 It does not control the final size of the world, but a large `depth` greater than 10 can cause the game to load slowly.

-A command to list available world templates is planned.
+A command to list available world templates is planned (https://github.com/ssube/textual-engine/issues/104).

 ### Looking and Moving